SzarR/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> *Highly skilled professional with a Master’s Degree in Industrial-Organizational Psychology, specializing in people analytics, statistical modeling, and the application of machine learning techniques.
-With expertise in R, Linux, and Python, I design and develop custom machine learning models and Shiny dashboard apps to address complex business challenges.*
+is intended to be used for a short summary. -->
+>*Highly skilled professional with a Master’s Degree in I-O Psychology, specializing in people analytics, statistical modeling, and the application of machine learning techniques.
+I have deep expertise in R, Linux, and Python, which helps me design and develop custom machine learning models and Shiny dashboards to solve complex business problems.*

 ## Skills
-- Machine learning: GLM, tree-based, clustering, PCA, SVM, deep learning
+- Machine learning: GLM, tree-based, clustering, PCA, SVM, deep learning, LLM
 - NLP: tfidf, bag of words, word vectors, word embeddings, BERT
 - R: shiny, dplyr, ggplot2, tidymodels caret, psych, markdown, quarto
 - Python: sklearn, numpy, pandas, jupyter, matplotlib, SpaCy, polars